Partially Observable Szilard Engines: Information Engines

 The observer's memory must contain information about the relevant quantities.
 The ultimate information-to-work conversion limit of, on average, 1 bit to $kT \ln(2)$ joules can only be reached by the engine if the relevant variables are known with certainty.
 For that to be possible, the observable data has to contain all the information about the relevant variables, and the memory process has to retain that information.

 Engines for which the relevant variables are not fully observable need to infer those from the available data.
 Partial observability is a generic constraint faced by most real-world systems.
 It means that the observer inside the engine must solve an inference task.
-This is something the observer of a standard information engine does not need to solve, as all relevant information is simply accessible from the observables.
-The efficiency of partially observable information engines then depends upon how well the observer solves the inference task \cite{CB}.
+The efficiency of {\em partially} observable information engines depends upon how well the observer solves the inference task \cite{CB}.

 We may allow {\em generalized} information engines to run the two distinct processes of (a) forming the memory, and (b) extracting work, at two different temperatures, $T$ and $T'$, respectively \cite{CB}.
 This enables a combined treatment of heat engines and information engines.